Sherlock2019/assignment-bs/README.md

 ```

-8 /Deployement of Docker user guide is in the Docker Folder
+# Deployement of Docker user guide is in the Docker Folder

-9 / Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder
+#  Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder

-10/ Troubleshooting
+#  Troubleshooting
 You might run like me into this error , the FE would not show the GAS price . so check the Gas value front your Back end :
 ```
 "ethPrice": 2944.91, "gasPrice": { "LastBlock": "19781844", "SafeGasPrice": "7", "ProposeGasPrice": "7", "FastGasPrice": "9", "suggestBaseFee": "6.930921316", "gasUsedRatio": "0.5845133,0.4052553,0.0566691,0.999673733333333,0.644321333333333" }